fentec-project/privacy-friendly-analyses/README.md

 To obtain the actual values of inner-products both values need to be divided by 100 000 * 100 000.
 The algorithm then uses these two values to compute the risk.
 The risk value is returned to the Client.

-Note that the Prediction component knows the risk, but does not know the user's data (sex, age, ... ).
+Note that the Privacy-Friendly Analyses component knows the risk, but does not know the user's data (sex, age, ... ).